-In 2020 Semmoud, A., et al. [8] proposed a fresh method for various cloud computing configurations for load balancing.
-The suggested method seeks to reduce Makespan and VM idle time while raising system stability.
+In 2020 Semmoud, et al., [8] proposed a fresh method of load balancing for cloud computing settings.
+The recommended approach aims to increase system stability while lowering Makespan and VM idle time.
 When the VM load surpasses the Starvation Threshold, an adaptive limit, the suggested method restricts task transfer.
-We compared the STLB algorithm to a load balancing algorithm that was inspired by honey bee behaviour, and we found that the suggested method outperformed about the amount of migrations and the typical idle time, the HBB-LB algorithm.
+We compared the STLB algorithm to a load balancing algorithm that was inspired by honey bee behaviour, and we found that the suggested method outperformed in terms of average idle time and the quantity of migrations, the HBB-LB algorithm.

-In 2021 Balaji, K., et al. [9] proposed, a load balancing system that addresses optimization suggested by using the adaptive cat swarm optimization (ACSO) method.
-The effectiveness of the suggested method is assessed with a variety of value indicators, and its performance is contrasted with that of competing techniques.
+In 2021 Balaji, et al., [9] proposed, a load balancing system that addresses optimisation problems by using the adaptive cat swarm optimisation (ACSO) technique.
+The effectiveness of the suggested technique is assessed with a variety of value indicators, and its performance is contrasted with that of competing techniques.
 Our suggested solution takes the least time and energy in compared to the current algorithm.

-In 2017, Kumar, M. and Sharma, S.C.
-[10] proposed a load-dynamic balancing method that speeds up cloud resource use while decreasing make-span time. a conventional approach using Cloud load balancing through task migration.
-In comparison to FCFS and SJF approaches, the results of the trial show that the recommended method lowers the manufacture span time and boosts the average resource utilisation ratio.
+In 2017, Kumar, and Sharma, [10] proposed a loaddynamic balancing method that speeds up cloud resource use while decreasing make-span time. a conventional approach using Cloud load balancing through task migration.
+In comparison to FCFS and SJF approaches, the experimental findings demonstrate that the suggested technique decreases the manufacture span time and boosts the average resource utilisation ratio.